Geometry of Rational Curves on Low degree Complete Intersections: Applications

-by \cite[Page 48, Corollary 2]{AVB}.
-This equality also implies that we can choose homogenous polynomials $(F_1,F_2,\ldots,F_c)$ defined over $K$ such that ,on the domain $V$ of the coefficients of $F_i$, the fiber $Y_s$ of $g$ over a point $s\in V(\mathbb{C})$ is a complete intersection in $\PP_s^n$ defined by equations as following :
+Therefore, the dimension function is a constant function ($s\in U(\mathbb{C})$) for any $m$.
+It follows from \cite[Page 48, Corollary 2]{AVB} that This equality implies that we can choose homogenous polynomials defined over $K$ such that, on the domain $V(\subseteq U)$ of the coefficients of $F_i$, the fiber $Y_s$ of $g$ over a point $s\in V(\mathbb{C})$ is a complete intersection in $\PP_s^n$ defined by the equations as follows: